pomdtr/smallweb/docs/src/usage.md

 Hello, smallweb!
 ```

-Of course, you can define both an `http.ts` and a `cli.ts` file in the same folder.
+Of course, you can define both an `main.ts` and a `cli.ts` file in the same folder.

 ## Setting env variables